 The amount of work required after making an offer on a home and actually moving in might be more than you think.
 For example, some homebuyers may need to get a property survey before they close on a new place.

-Property surveys are done to determine or confirm land boundaries, such as the plot of land a home sits on, and identify other types of restrictions and conditions that apply to the legal description of a property.
+Property surveys are done to determine or confirm land boundaries, such as the plot of land a home sits on and any sub-surface improvements like a septic tank or well, and identify other types of restrictions and conditions that apply to the legal description of a property, including easements or encroachments.

 Whether you’re buying a home or building an addition onto your property, you’re going to need a property survey.
 Let’s explore in more detail what it is and how to get one.